NERC-CEH/elements/README.md

 pm_taxon <- pm[pm[["taxon_code"]] == "stellaria_graminea", c(1, 7, 8)]
 ```

     #>              taxon_code Holdout.BalancedAccuracy STCV.BalancedAccuracy
-    #> 4 stellaria_graminea                0.8427822             0.8439437
+    #> 3627 stellaria_graminea                0.8564161             0.8504625

 The marginal effects of an ENM, in the form of Partial Dependency
 Profile (PDP) and Accumulated Local Effect (ALE) plots (Molnar, 2018)
 can also be viewed using the `elements::plot_me` function.
 By setting
-the ‘presences’ argument is TRUE a box and whiskers plot showing the
+the ‘presences’ argument to TRUE a box and whiskers plot showing the
 distribution of presences is overlaid and by setting the ‘eivs’ argument
 to TRUE a point and arrows showing the EIV and niche width values are
 overlaid, where available in `elements::VariableData`.